Mission Statement

 Vision Statement

-Formed in 2016, the Elizabeth River Trail Foundation is responsible for master planning, fundraising and activating the trail.
-The Foundation is a non-profit 501(c)(3) organization managed by a Board of Directors, several committees, an Executive Director and one staff.
+Formed in 2016, the Elizabeth River Trail Foundation is responsible for master planning, fundraising, and activating the trail.
+The Foundation is a non-profit 501(c)(3) organization managed by a Board of Directors, several committees, an Executive Director, and one staff.

 Growing the Trail into a resource that is seen as infrastructure as well as outdoor recreation is at the core of our mission and making the ERT inclusive and accessible to the whole region is what drives me every day.